ESG Questionnaire Response - Ninety One

 Engagement

-As active stewards of capital, we believe that it is not only our duty to engage with companies, but that these engagements form a critical pillar in our fundamental research.
+As active stewards of our client's capital, we believe it is not only our duty to engage with companies, but that these engagements can form a critical input in our fundamental research.

 3.a.
 Are you a signatory to the UNPRI?